nipy/nipy/doc/faq/licensing.rst

 attract support from companies, including open-source software companies, such as Enthought_ and Kitware_.

-Any part of our code that uses (links to) GPL code, will have to be in a separable package, with a GPL license.
+Any part of our code that uses (links to) GPL code, should be in a separable package.

 Note that we do not have this problem with :term:`LGPL`, which allows us to link without ourselves having a GPL.